Ron Simmons (politician): Political life

 In 2017, Simmons obtained House passage, 88–57, of his bill to abolish straight-ticket voting in Texas, a procedure still allowed in eight other states.
 With a straight ticket, a voter pulls one lever or touches one computer square to vote for all nominees of the same party.
 Most of the opponents of the legislation are Democratic, though straight-ticket Republican voters have constituted the majority statewide since at least 1996.
 Instead the Democrats claim the legislation would disenfranchise some elderly, disabled, or minority group voters.
 Simmons said that his intent is to encourage voters to make selections down ballot, including proposition and tax measures, instead of concentrating on a few offices at the top of the ticket.

 Simmons won his third term in the state House in the November 8, 2016, general election.
 He defeated the Democrat Alex Mendoza, 34,418 votes (56.3 percent) to 26,759 (43.7 percent).
-He ran in the 2018 primary against Kevin Simmons, but was then defeated by Democratic candidate Michelle Beckley in the 2018 midterms general election in November.
+He ran in the 2018 primary against Kevin Simmons (no relation), but was then defeated by Democratic candidate Michelle Beckley in the 2018 midterms general election in November.